evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro/_index.md

 ### Steering

-Dynamic steering is an optional feature on the Volkswagen ID.3 Pro.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is an optional on the Volkswagen ID.3 Pro, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes